Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Background

 \subsection{Distance Measures for Quantum States}

 Quantifying the difference between quantum states is essential for the task of quantum error correction.
 Measures of state similarity or distinguishability help in evaluating the performance of quantum algorithms and error correction codes~\cite{nielsen2010quantum}.
-A more extensive introduction and discussion on relations between the metrics introduced in the following can be found in \cref{subapp:measures_states}.

 The fundamental metric we employ in this paper is the \emph{trace distance}, which for two quantum states $\rho$ and $\sigma$ is defined as

 where $\| A \|_1 = \mathrm{Tr} \sqrt{A^t A}$ denotes the trace norm of the operator $A$~\cite{fuchs1999cryptographic}.
 The trace distance quantifies the distinguishability between quantum states and is bounded between $0$ and $1$, with $0$ indicating identical states and $1$ representing completely distinguishable (orthogonal) states.
 These bounds and operational meaning, as well as the fact that it defines a full metric, contribute to the definition of a stable loss function in \cref{sec:method}.
 The trace distance is invariant under unitary transformations, i.e., \